Magael/wordpress/README.md

 http://localhost/lambdaWordpress/

-Recréation de une frontpage avec ACF, récupération des champs via PHP.
+Recreation of a frontpage with ACF, retrieval of fields via PHP.